yassminezariat/NLP_Project/README.md

 Comprehensive evaluation that includes assessment of reading and writing abilities, phonological processing, working memory and attention.

 * How can technology be used to support individuals with dyslexia ?   <br/>
 The use of : Text-to-speech , Speech-to-text (AudioBooks), Text Summarization

 Dataset:
 I leveraged web scraping to collect the data, preparing it for the next steps.
+Books in children's literature (sorted by population) and free kids books :